How to change your charity’s governing document, including when to involve the Charity Commission.

 - its rules on paying a trustee or someone connected to them from its funds

 You must get written consent from the commission before you agree a special resolution to make any of these changes at a general meeting.
-Complete the online form and attach a copy of your draft resolution as a PDF file.
+Use our online service and attach a copy of your draft resolution as a PDF file.

 If you’re changing your charitable company’s purposes, you have to register the change with Companies House before you can start running your charity in line with its new purposes.